-Io Palmer was born in Hydra- a motor-less Greek island off the coast of the Peleponesse.
-She grew up amongst the donkeys, the fishes, the clear blue Mediterranean sea and the jazz music her parents listened to.
+Io Palmer was born on Hydra- a motor-less Greek island off the coast of the Peleponesse.
+The first seven years of her life were spent amongst the donkeys, the fishes, the clear blue Mediterranean sea and the jazz music her parents listened to.

-Through depictions of cleaning products, laborers' garments, and various other industrial and domestic forms, Io Palmer's artworks explore complex issues of class, race and identity, in particular the impact of society on the individual.
-Trained originally as a ceramicist, Palmer uses a variety of processes and materials including fabric, steel and sound.
+Through depictions of cleaning products, laborers' garments and various other industrial and domestic forms, Io Palmer's artworks explore the complex issues of class, capitalism and societal excess.
+Trained originally as a ceramicist, Palmer uses a variety of processes and materials including fabric, steel, sound and wood.

 Feel free to email at email@example.com or leave comment below.

 When leaving a message here please leave email to respond to.